 Who is responsible for river erosion control?

-Adjoining property owners are responsible for any work to prevent or repair riverbank erosion unless either a community scheme or rating district has been established to manage su ...
+Adjoining property owners are responsible for any work to prevent or repair riverbank erosion.
+Environment Canterbury will not pay for flood protection works unless the property i ...

 Who is responsible for the opening of Lake Forsyth/Te Wairewa?